parkermac/LO/obs/README.md

 - **ecology** Department of Ecology monthly repeat station data.
 Covers 2008-2017 for bottles and 2008-2019 for ctd casts.
 300-400 casts per year, monthly at 39 stations in Puget Sound and the coastal estuaries.
 Processing note: I added SA, CT, and DO (uM) to the processed bottle files using values interpolated from ctd casts.
   - bottle 2008-2017, added SA, CT, DO from ctd casts
   - ctd 2008-2019, has some Chl data

+- **ecology_nc** Department of Ecology monthly repeat station data.
+Covers 1999-2023 for both bottle and ctd casts.
+200-400 casts per year, monthly at up to ~50 stations in Puget Sound and the coastal estuaries.
+See the README in the associated folder for details.
+NOTE: this replaces the "ecology" source what was originally here.
+  - bottle and ctd 1999-2023

 - **nceiSalish** Data from WOAC and other cruises, mainly in Puget sound and JdF.
 The original data came from: https://www.ncei.noaa.gov/access/ocean-carbon-acidification-data-system/oceans/SalishCruise_DataPackage.html.
   - bottle 2008-2018, good DIC and TA, 40-199 casts per year